List of IIHF World Championship medalists: Medal table

-Countries in italics no longer compete at the World Championships.
+National teams in italics no longer compete at the World Championships.

 Finals

 Since the introduction of play-off rounds in 1992, the following national teams have made the finals.

 Most successful players

 Boldface denotes active ice hockey players and highest medal count among all players (including these who not included in these tables) per type.
 "Position" denotes player position on the hockey rink (D – defenceman; F – forward; G – goaltender).

 Multiple gold medalists

 Multiple medalists

 The table shows players who have won at least 11 medals in total at the World Championships.

 Best performers by country

-Here are listed most successful players in the history of each of 14 medal-winning national teams – according to the gold-first ranking system and by total number of World Championships medals (one player if he holds national records in both categories or few players if these national records belongs to different persons).
+Here are listed most successful players in the history of each of 15 medal-winning national teams – according to the gold-first ranking system and by total number of World Championships medals (one player if he holds national records in both categories or few players if these national records belongs to different persons).
 If the total number of medals is identical, the gold, silver and bronze medals are used as tie-breakers (in that order).
 If all numbers are the same, the players get the same placement and are sorted by the alphabetic order.